blynkkk/blynkkk.github.io/Widgets.md

 ###Bridge

 Bridge can be used for Device-to-Device communication (no app. involved).
 You can send digital/analog/virtual write commands from one device to another, knowing it's auth token.
 At the moment Bridge widget is not required on application side (it is mostly used for indication that we have such feature).
+**And yes, you can use multiple bridges to control multiple devices.**

 <img src="images/bridge.png" style="width: 77px; height:80px"/>